TheAmeliaDeWitt/Glowstone-1/docs/CODE_OF_CONDUCT.md

 level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We believe that diversity is a huge strength and in order to encourge everyone who participates in the Glowstone Project to help create a welcoming and productive atmosphere, we have outlined our expectations for this community, consequences for unacceptable behavior, and where you can go for help.
+We believe that diversity is a huge strength and in order to encourage everyone who participates in the Limestone Project to help create a welcoming and productive atmosphere, we have outlined our expectations for this community, consequences for unacceptable behavior, and where you can go for help.